mrocklin/slides/slides.md

 -------------------------------------------

-*   Dependency managers (e.g. PyPI with `easy_install`, `pip`, `conda`) are good!
+*   Dependency managers (e.g. PyPI with `easy_install`, `pip`, `conda`) are cheap!
     Use them aggressively!

 *   Packaging general code with specific code is bad.
     Separate code!

+*   Demographic sensitive software engineering

-*   When you do this aggressivly odd things happen (lots of gists)
+*   When you do this aggressivly odd things happen.
+    What are best practices?